vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Saṅkarācārya in 19 verses.
 Maheśvarāṣtami-begin from Mārg. śu.
 8.; worship Śiva in

-Linga form or image or on lotus and bathe it with ghee and milk; give cow at end; if done for a year he secures the same rewards as an Aśvamedha and goes to Śivaloka; HV I 747-748 (from Vi.
+Liṅga form or image or on lotus and bathe it with ghee and milk; give cow at end; if done for a year he secures the same rewards as an Aśvamedha and goes to Śivaloka; HV I 747-748 (from Vi.
 Dh.).

 List of vratas